tholonia/tholonia.github.io/_material/book_ICHING_THE_BOOK.md

 - I-Ching
 ---

-(CURRENTLY IN DRAFT, and only 1st half written) the IChing is deconstructed to its most basic concept of duality.
+The IChing is deconstructed to its most basic concept of duality.
 Then using the relationships that naturally form during the binary progression, we redefine each line and hexagram.

 <!--more-->